alifuaziz/pycontrol_homecage/src/pycontrol_homecage/ailfs_notes.md

         return eval(self.exec('fw.get_states()').decode().strip())
   This is a running a function on the pycontrol board itself.

-## How does the firmware communicate with the main script.
+## How does the firmware communicate with the main script

 - Pyboard info:
 - Whilst it is running the main script i guess that it can't be read...
 And if the framework is uploaded successfully they it will run automatically and cause data be to continuously sent from the pyboard back to the main computer.
 - ? how to read the output of the file

 - the [com](/com) folder is the folder which does a lot the logic that is involved in taking the information from the pyb and writing it down to disk. (thus the logic of this program)
 - A lot of the way the  gui interacts with the logic is by displaying it and adding the basic information (i.e. names / configurations of setups) to it.

 ## Structure